ndsurgenor/moonshot/README.md

 - Navbar dropdown appears when signed-in and viewing 767px+ width to display links neatly
 - Navbar toggler appears at screen sizes <767px to preserve well-formatted layout
 - Navbar displays username and reusable Avatar component on dropdown when user is signed-in
-- Signout link restyled on toggler to continue displaying the username
+- Sign Out link restyled on toggler to continue displaying the username
-- Reusable Avatar component is hideen at screen <315px to preserve good formatting
+- Reusable Avatar component is hidden at screen <315px to preserve good formatting

 #### Home Page
 > &bull; 5.1 - User Story: as a Site Visitor/User I want to view all user photos from the home page so I can see the latest content when first accessing the site
-&bull; 5.2 - User Story: as a Site User I want to be able to continously scroll through photos so that I don't have to navigate between and reload multiple pages
+&bull; 5.2 - User Story: as a Site User I want to be able to continuously scroll through photos so that I don't have to navigate between and reload multiple pages
 &bull; 5.3 - User Story: as a Site User I want to be able to search photos with keywords (title, feature, user, etc.) so I can view content specifically related to those keywords
 &bull; 5.4 - User Story: as a Site User I want to be able to select an individual photo from the feed so I can view details, comments, and upvotes directly associated with that photo
 &bull; 6.1 User Story: as a Site User I want to be able to upvote other users photos so that I can show my appreciation for their photography